 Under the National Audit Office (NAO) Code of Audit Practice ('the Code'), we are required to consider whether the Council has put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources.
 Auditors are now required to report in more detail on the Council's overall arrangements, as well as key recommendations on any significant weaknesses in arrangements identified during the audit.

-Auditors are required to report their commentary on the Council's arrangements under the following specified criteria:

-- Improving economy, efficiency and effectiveness;

-- Financial sustainability; and
+Auditors are required to report their commentary on the Council's arrangements under the following specified criteria: Improving economy, efficiency and effectiveness; Financial sustainability; and Governance Auditor's Annual Report by 10 March 2023.

-- Governance

-We have completed our VFM work and can now issue our final Auditor's Annual Report, following the issue of our audit opinion.
-The draft Auditor's Annual Report was reported to CGAC in July 2023.
 This is in line with the National Audit Office's revised deadline, which requires the Auditor's Annual Report to be issued no more than three months after the date of the opinion on the financial statements.
 As part of our work, we considered whether there were any risks of significant weakness in the Council's arrangements for securing economy, efficiency and effectiveness in its use of resources.
-In our Audit Plan communicated to you on 17 June 2022 we identified risks in respect of:

-- management of the Council's DSG deficit relating to Special Educational Needs (SEND).
-We have updated our knowledge of progress made by the Council to seek a solution to the SEND overspend and retained deficit as part of the support offered by the DfE Safety Valve Group.
-This has involved assessing the Safety Valve's assessment of the SEND Transformation Plan; and - the Council's consideration of a move from the Leader and Cabinet model of Governance to a Committee structure

-Our review to date has not identified any issues in respect of the above risks.

-During the review we identified a new risk of significant weakness regarding the funding gaps contained in the Council's medium term financial plan.
-Our work on this area concluded that there was a significant weakness in how the Authority plans and manages its resources to ensure it can continue to deliver its services.
-We included a Key Recommendation in our Auditor's Annual Report in respect of this issue.
+In our Audit Plan communicated to you on 17 June 2022 we identified risks in respect of: management of the Council's DSG deficit relating to Special Educational Needs (SEND).
+We have updated our knowledge of progress made by the Council to seek a solution to the SEND overspend and retained deficit as part of the SEND Transformation Plan; and the Council's consideration of a move from the Leader and Cabinet model of Governance to a Committee structure Our review to date has not identified any issues in respect of the above risks.
+During the review we have identified a new risk of significant weakness regarding the funding gaps contained in the Council's medium term financial plan.
+Our work on this area is ongoing.
 Our findings are set out in the value for money arrangements section of this report.

-Statutory duties

-The Local Audit and Accountability Act 2014 ('the Act') also requires us to:

-- report to you if we have applied any of the additional powers when we give our audit opinion.

-and duties ascribed to us under the Act; and

-- to certify the closure of the audit.
+Statutory duties The Local Audit and Accountability Act 2014 ('the Act') also requires us to: report to you if we have applied any of the additional powers and duties ascribed to us under the Act; and to certify the closure of the audit.
 We have not exercised any of our additional statutory powers or duties.

-We have completed the majority of work under the Code and expect to be able to certify the completion of the audit when we give our audit opinion.
+We have completed the majority of work under the Code and expect to be able to certify the completion of the audit when we give our audit.
+Significant Matters We did not encounter any significant difficulties or identify any significant matters arising during our audit.

-Significant Matters

-We did not encounter any significant difficulties or identify any significant matters arising during our audit.